pmotwani07/k8s-test-Qwist/README.md

 2. `terraform init && terraform apply` in `terraform/aws` to create EKS cluster and outputs.
 3. Install `kubectl`, `helm`, and `aws` CLI locally; configure `aws` credentials.
 4. Add `ingress-nginx` and `argocd` separately ( done that manually for now ), steps are mentioned below .
-5. Use GitHub Actions on push to `main` to build/push image to ECR and update Helm values.
+5. Use GitHub Actions on push to `main` to build/push image to Docker Repo and update Helm values.
 6. Argo CD will sync the chart from this repository and deploy the new image tag.